The Chart for Block Inc. (SQ) Is Flashing Mixed Signals

 Sponsored

-SQ currently public float of 531.01M and currently shorts hold a 4.87% ratio of that float.
-Today, the average trading volume of SQ was 14.45M shares.
+The average price from analysts is $88.13, which is $27.04 above the current price.
+SQ currently public float of 531.01M and currently shorts hold a 5.03% ratio of that float.
+Today, the average trading volume of SQ was 14.39M shares.

 SQ’s Market Performance